timbru31/ImmortalLogin/README.md

 ## Info
 This CraftBukkit/Spigot plugin adds a temporary god mode for new players.
 Per default the players are invulnerable for 20 minutes, unless the do not attack other players.
-After a certain amount of hits against other players or anytime sooner by issues /im the god mode will be disabled.
+After a certain amount of hits against other players or anytime sooner by issuing /im the god mode will be disabled.

 *Third party features, all of them can be disabled*
 * Metrics for usage statistics